ashikrnhq04/VibeForm/README.md

 # VibeForm made by Human (no AI)\*

+Among all types of projects, the multi-step form has always been an exciting and challenging one for me.
+From day 1 of my journey in the programming career, it's always fascinating for me to build custom form/multi-step form, capture user input, apply different types of validation, and sanitization.
+This project is basically an output of that excitement, and will be used in my project.
+I'll keep working on this for more optimization, and releasing this as a complete plugin/package will be in my plan.

 VibeForm is a modern, multi-step job application form built with React, TypeScript, Vite, and ShadCN UI components.
 It demonstrates advanced form management, validation, and user experience patterns for complex forms.

 ## Features